Dre Campbell Farm

 How and When to Harvest

-If the flesh is light in color, it’s probably not yet ripe, so you can wait a few more days before harvesting the rest of your crop.
+If the flesh is light in color, it’s not yet ripe, so you can wait a few more days before harvesting the rest of your crop.

 How to Store Eggplant